TheDeathlyCow/frostiful/README.md

 | 1.20.1            | ❌ Unsupported  |
 | 1.19.4            | ❌ Unsupported  |
 | 1.19.2            | ❌ Unsupported  |

-Status Definitions:

-* ✅ Supported: This version is fully supported and will receive all new features, fixes, and updates (where possible)
-* ⚠️ Critical fixes only: This version will receive only critical crash and security fixes, as well as minor features where they can be easily cherry-picked
-* ❌ Unsupported: This version will receive no future updates, except for critical security fixes

 # Build and Run